 Traditional Savings Accounts

 Every bank and credit union offers savings accounts.
 These accounts earn interest, although it may not be as much as an investment vehicle.
-With savings accounts, federal law limits you to six withdrawals or transfers each month, but you can get around that limit if you visit your financial institution’s tellers or their ATMs.

 Traditional savings accounts have two notable variations: jumbo savings accounts and high interest savings accounts.